Pierre Roche (musician): Biography

 Born in Beauvais, in the north of France, Pierre Roche resided in Paris in 1942 when he met a young singer by the name of Varenagh Aznavourian.
 In 1947, Georges Ulmer won a Grand Prix with one of their songs, "J'ai bu".
 The duo recorded few 78 rpm discs which had some local success.
 Then they joined Edith Piaf in her tour.
 After a cold reception in New York they went to Montreal where they succeeded at the end of 1948 and decided to extend their stay in Canada.
 In May 1949, Charles Trenet recommended them to Gérard Thibault, the owner of fashionable cabaret Chez Gérard.
 Roche met young singer Jocelyne Deslongchamps, who would later be known as "Aglaé".
 She became his wife, and the duo Roche and Aznavour split up.
 After more than a decade of international tours, the couple settled permanently in Quebec in 1963.

 Roche died of cancer in January 2001.
+He was portrayed by Bastien Bouillon in the 2024 biographical drama film Monsieur Aznavour.